The Defence of Duffer's Drift

-The Defence of Duffer's Drift is a short 1904 book by Ernest Dunlop Swinton.
+The Defence of Duffer's Drift is a short 1904 book by the British Army officer Ernest Swinton.

 Lieutenant Backsight Forethought (BF) and his command of fifty men are given the task to defend Duffer's Drift, a natural ford to a river.
 A large force of Boers, unknown to BF, is moving toward his position.
-This scenario is played out six separate times, in six "dreams."
+This scenario is played out six separate times, in six "dreams".
 In the early scenarios, BF and his British troops are ignominiously defeated.
 After each defeat, BF learns lessons and adapts his strategy for the later encounters.
 The later dreams end more inconclusively, and in the final dream, BF and his command successfully hold out long enough to be relieved.
 The book encourages critical thinking and careful use of position and terrain to mount a successful defence.

-The book has been imitated many times, both for the British Army and for the US Army, and new adaptations continue to appear in the 21st century.
+The book has been reprinted and imitated many times, and new adaptations continue to appear in the 21st century, especially in the United States.

 History

+Context

-The Defence of Duffer's Drift was published in 1904 when Swinton was a field officer in the British Army.
-It appeared in the British United Service Magazine under the pseudonym, Lieutenant N. Backsight Forethought ("BF"), who is the narrator of the book.
+At the start of the 20th century, Ernest Swinton was a field officer in the British Army.
+The text first appeared in the British United Service Magazine under the pseudonym, Lieutenant N. Backsight Forethought ("BF"), who is the narrator of the book.
 The book is an exploration of small unit tactics in a fictional encounter in the Second Boer War.
-Swinton was a captain of the Royal Engineers in South Africa during the Boer War, and the book "embodies some recollections of things actually done and undone in South Africa, 1899–1902."
+Swinton was a captain of the Royal Engineers in South Africa during the Boer War, and the book "embodies some recollections of things actually done and undone in South Africa, 1899–1902".